Simulating Cost Flow

 Codeforces 866D: Buy Low Sell High

-Statement Summary: You have knowledge of the price of a stock over the next $n$ days.
-On the $i$th day it will have price $p_i$.
+Statement Summary: You have knowledge of the price of a stock over the next n days.
+On the ith day it will have price pi.
 On each day you can either buy one share of the stock, sell one existing share you currently have, or do nothing.
 You cannot sell shares you do not have.
 What is the maximum possible profit you can earn?

 This problem has several interpretations that lead to the same code.
 You can think of it as slope trick.
 Or as greedy.
 Let’s think about it as flows.